githubtraining/introduction-to-github-apps/responses/02_adding-smee.md

 1. Leave the "Secret" field blank
 1. For "Which events would you like to trigger this webhook?", select **Send me everything**
 1. Click **Add webhook**
-1. Return to this PR and paste your smee.io URL as a comment
+1. Return to this pull request and paste your smee.io URL as a comment

 <hr>
 <h3 align="center">Look for my response in a comment on this pull request</h3>